Shreyas911/sicopolis/src/subroutines/tapenade/gridded_age_data_README.txt

 subroutine read_ad_data(), in read_m.

-OpenAD is extremely sensitive to read formats for IO, and this is the best solution as yet.
+Tapenade is extremely sensitive to read formats for IO, and this is the best solution as yet.
 -----